 Asset Distribution in Divorce

 Nevada is a community property state.
-Unless you or your spouse sign an agreement to the contrary, nearly all property either spouse earns or otherwise acquires after the marriage begins is community property belonging equally to both spouses.
-Exceptions to this rule are separate property and include:
+Unless you or your spouse signs an agreement to the contrary, nearly all property that either spouse earns or otherwise acquires after the marriage begins is community property belonging equally to both spouses.

 - Property owned before the marriage,